Skip to main content

 Main aims and measures for broadband development

-The Spain Digital 2025 Agenda outlines ten strategic priorities to advance the country's digital transformation in line with EU Gigabit objectives.
+The Spain Digital Agenda, approved in 2020 and updated in 2022, outlines strategic priorities to advance the country's digital transformation in line with EU Gigabit objectives.
+The agenda is structured around ten strategic axes and two cross-cutting axes, which are framed by three dimensions reflecting the Digital Decade Policy Programme: (i) infrastructure and technology; (ii) economy; and (iii) people.
 Regarding broadband, it aims to guarantee 100 Mbps coverage for the entire population by closing the digital gap between urban and rural areas.
 Moreover, it seeks to advance 5G deployment by preparing the entire radio spectrum accordingly.

 The roadmap to implement the Connectivity Toolbox includes several measures to reduce costs.
 The main measures include streamlining permit granting procedures, improving the single information point and increasing the transparency of physical infrastructure.